 Visit MDS Training for information on upcoming training dates.
-You can also check MDS Resources and the MDS FAQ for more information.
+You can also check MDS Resources for more information.

 The MDS is a powerful tool nursing homes (NHs) and non-critical access hospital swing beds (SBs) facilities use for standardized residents/patients assessments and for facilitating their care management.
 It is a core set of screening, clinical, and functional status elements which form the foundation of a comprehensive assessment for all residents of nursing homes and patients of swing bed facilities certified to participate in Medicare or Medicaid.
 The MDS standardize communication about residents/patients within facilities, between facilities, and between facilities and outside agencies.

 The MDS primary purpose is as an assessment tool used to identify residents/patients care problems which should be addressed in an individualized care plan.
 In addition, data collected from MDS assessments is used for Medicare reimbursement and for monitoring the quality of care provided to LTC residents and swing bed facilities patients.
 Its content has implications for residents, families, providers, researchers, and policy makers.
 (Adapted from CMS [Centers for Medicare and Medicaid Services] website and CMS Resident Assessment Instrument (RAI) Manual, page 1-5).